samhitov/ec2-autoscaling-test/lamp.md

 A quick test in my browser shows that http://my.public.dns.amazonaws.com/stress.php will bring CPU User above 99% for about 15 seconds.

-If we tell our Auto Scaling group to add a new instance whenever the average of CPU utilization is greater than 10% over 1 minute, a single call to stress.php should trigger an additional instance.

 ### Auto Scaling

 Launch configuration is as described above in Instance Information.
 The Elastic Load Balancer should be provisioned before creating the Auto Scaling group.

 Scaling group is defined as:

+* Auto Scaling Group Details
+    * Group name: lamp-test
+    * Group size: 1
-* min: 1 instance
+    * Minimum Group Size: 1
-* max: 2 instances
+    * Maximum Group Size: 2
+    * Availability Zone(s): us-east-1a
+    * Load Balancers: auto-scaling-elb
+    * Health Check Type: EC2
+    * Health Check Grace Period: 300
+    * Detailed Monitoring: No
+* Scaling Policies
-* execute policy: when average CPU Utilization >= 10% over 60 seconds
+    * Increase Group Size: CPU Utilization > 10% for 300 seconds; Add 1 instances and 300 seconds between activities
-    * increase group size by 1 instance
-    * wait 60 seconds before allowing another scaling activity
-* execute policy: when average CPU Utilization < 10% over 60 seconds
+    * Decrease Group Size: CPU Utilization < 5% for 300 seconds; Remove 1 instances and 300 seconds between activities

-    * decrease group size by 1 instance
-    * wait 60 seconds before allowing another scaling activity
+Note: "auto-scaling-elb" identifies my Elastic Load Balancer, but the name has no special meaning.

 #### Test Auto Scaling

+Just open http://elb-hostname.us-east-1.elb.amazonaws.com/stress.php twice (at the same time) in a browser. curl should also work.